capstone-fall2021/lung_nodule_segmentation/README.md

 For training in pytorch using DataParallel when using a docker container set the --ipc=host argument so that you have enough shared memory

+#### Downloading data from IDC

+The notebook 'download_data_lidc.ipynb' fetches the data from IDC and makes it available on the VM instance.
+The DICOM images are saved in respective train, test and val directories which are then used to generate datasets specific to the model training we would do next.

+#### Prepare the data for YoloV5 bounding box detection training

+The notebook 'yolov5_data_preparation.ipynb' prepares training data for the Yolov5 pytorch training.
+It performs some image preprocessing like ROI extraction and prepares the bounding box labels in the YoloV5 pytorch format.

+#### Bounding box detection model training

+The notebook 'yolov5_training_v2.ipynb' performs the YoloV5 training for bounding box detection.
+It first tunes the hyper paramater for our dataset and then trained the model.
+It uses pretrained weights from Yolov5s.
+Note: the hyper paramaters are tuned for 100 generations as opposed to 300 generations recommended by Yolo.
+This is because we were preserving credits to explore and train the segmentation model as well.